sfkwww/milkyway/README.md

 # milkyway
-Checks PR requests with a repository link that they fulfill certain activity requirements.
+Parses a body of text for a repository link and then checks that they fulfill certain activity requirements.
+The results are returned as output in the workflow.

 ## Inputs